St Deiniol’s Church, Hawarden

 View our exciting new display boards in St Deiniol’s Church – open during daylight hours

-A message from Rev’d Canon Andrea Jones, Rector, St Deiniol’s: Our beautiful church needs constant care and attention.
+A message from the Committee at St Deiniol’s: Our beautiful church needs constant care and attention.
 There will need to be some serious and expensive repairs in the coming years.

 The Church Committee has engaged the services of an architect who has been working on some draft proposals.
 See more about our initial ideas in the small exhibition in our Church within theWhitley Chancel.
 Please take time to have a look at these and I would like to place on record my thanks to Gareth Jones who has put together the display.